 (The applicant is advised to visit the FAQ Section to learn further Programme information before making the application.)

-- Shortlisted candidates will be invited to attend interviews.
+- Shortlisted candidates will be invited to attend interviews in May.
+The Programme Office will ensure the shortlisted candidates receive the interview invitation.

 - The application result will be announced in June.

-- The Programme Office will notify all the applicants the outcomes of their applications by post.
+- The Programme Office will notify all the applicants the outcomes of their applications.

 - The Programme Committee's decision in granting any award is final.
 Reasons will not be given for granting an award or not.

-- Enquiries about the application progress and application results will not be entertained in any circumstances.
+- Enquiries about the application progress and application results will not be handled in any circumstances.